otr4j/otrv4/otrv4.md

 compute the extra symmetric key in the same way, by using `chain_key_r`.
 Note that the value of the extra symmetric key is not contained in the TLV itself.

+> FIXME below "4-byte zeroes" must be 4 actual bytes in hex.
+(It showed 2-byte hex.)

 If more keys are wished to be derived from this already calculated extra symmetric key, this can be done by taking the index (starting from 0) from the TLV list received in the data message and the context received in 7 TLV itself (the 4-byte indication of what this symmetric key will be used for.
-If there is no context, 4-byte zeros can be used `0x0000`), and use them as inputs to the
+If there is no context, 4-byte zeros can be used `0x00000000`), and use them as inputs to the
 KDF:

 ```